-According to the American Association of Nurse Practitioners (AANP July 2016), 6.4 percent of NPs work in pediatric primary care, with a further 1.7 percent specializing in working with neonates.
+According to the American Association of Nurse Practitioners (AANP 2018), 4.6 percent of NPs work in pediatric primary care.

 Upon graduating from an accredited PNP-PC program, candidates may be eligible to sit for certification examinations given by Pediatric Nursing Certification Board (PNCB) or the American Nurses Credentialing Center (ANCC).

 Some typical courses in a PNP-PC program may include:

 Here are five featured online MSN nurse practitioner programs with the PNP-PC specialization:

 For nurse practitioners with experience giving complex, acute, or emergency treatment to infants and children, pursuing an advanced credential in pediatric acute care may be advisable to advance one’s skills.
 Graduates of these pediatric acute care nurse practitioner (PNP-AC) programs may be eligible for certifications from the American Nurses Credentialing Center (ANCC), the American Association of Critical Care Nurses (AACN), or the Pediatric Nursing Certification Board (PNCB).

 In these programs, candidates can expect courses such as:

 Here are five featured online MSN nurse practitioner programs with the PNP-AC specialization:

 Finally, be sure to reference the detailed guide to distance-based pediatric NP programs (both acute and primary care) on the online PNP programs page.

 Psychiatric-mental health nurse practitioners (PMHNPs) provide holistic care to patients suffering disorders of the body and mind.
 These specialists diagnose diseases, prescribe medications, and provide therapy paying thought to both the physiological and psychological underpinnings of problems.

-According to the AANP (July 2016), 4.2 percent of NPs work in the psychiatric subspecialty of nursing.
-Following completion of these programs, students may be eligible for PMHNP certification through the ANCC.
+According to the AANP (2018), 3.8 percent of NPs work in the psychiatric area of specialization.
+Following completion of their NP programs, students may be eligible for PMHNP certification through the ANCC.